Maritime Museums of Australia Project Support Scheme

 - Museological training for paid or unpaid workers of not-for-profit organisations caring for Australia’s maritime collections.

-- Internships funding of up to $3,000 is available to help develop museological skills and knowledge to increase standards of practice in caring for and managing maritime collections.
+- Maritime Museum Administrators’ Course – Funding of up to $3,000 is available to support the accommodation and travel costs of staff and/or volunteers to participate in a week-long training course to help develop museological skills and knowledge to increase standards of practice in caring for and managing maritime collections.